Gabriel-8813/Languages_and_ML/README.md

 The features set (x) is defined by the transformed dataset containing numerical values and encoded categorical features The target variable (y) is defined as the ['Degree of endangerment'] column.

-Next the train_test_split function was used to split the dataset into training and testing splits, with a ratio of 75:25, respectively.
+Next the train_test_split function was used to split the dataset into training and testing splits, with a default ratio of 75:25.

 The StandardScaler tool from sklearn.preprocessing was applied to normalize the feature values.